-Agency Delegated Purchase Order - A form (WV-88) which may be used by an agency to procure items within its delegated small purchase authority.
+Agency Delegated Purchase Order - A transaction which may be used by an agency to procure items within its delegated small purchase authority.

 Award Date - For purchases over \$25,000, the award date is the date of encumbrance by the Purchasing Division.